cdktf/cdktf-provider-cloudflare/docs/spectrumApplication.typescript.md

 The type of edge IP configuration specified.

 Dynamically allocated edge IPs use Spectrum anycast IPs in accordance with the connectivity you specify.
 Only valid with CNAME DNS names.
+Available values: "dynamic".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/spectrum_application#type SpectrumApplication#type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/spectrum_application#type SpectrumApplication#type}

 ---